The MOR program provides a method for automatic tagging of corpora in the CHAT format. To make this work,

 an Excel listing of the 20,000 highest frequency forms of Putonghua

 along with their English translations and romanizations.

 - Danish (dan): This grammar is in preparation.

 - Dutch (nld): This grammar was contributed by Steven Gillis.

 - English (eng): This grammar was built initially by Brian MacWhinney and Mitzi Morris.
 It covers all the forms in the CHILDES English database.

-- French (fra): This grammar was contributed by Christophe Parisse.
+- French (fra): This is new verison of the grammar contributed by Christophe Parisse.